My lab is part of the Biometry & Environmental System Analysis group led by Carsten Dormann.

 Present lab members

 Benjamin Schwarz joined the team in March 2017.
 He is combining theory and empirical studies to get a better understanding of temporal dynamics of ecological networks and what they mean for the functional outcomes of interactions.
-A special focus are diel patterns in plant-pollinator interactions.
+A special focus are diel patterns in plant-pollinator interactions, a timescale that has often been neglected compared to the attention that seasonal phenology receives lately.
 See more on his page on our department website.

-One student will be starting Apr 2018 and model mutualistic networks, looking at their stability.
+Laura Becker will start in Apr 2018 and model mutualistic networks, looking at their stability.

-One student will be starting in 2018 and study insects on trees in the IDENT experiment.
+Leon Thoma will start in June 2018 and study insects on trees in the IDENT experiment.

 Past lab members